William S. Fellers: Later service

 Fellers served in this capacity until April 1946, when he was transferred to Okinawa, where he was appointed commanding officer of Marine barracks within Naval Base Okinawa.
 His tour of duty ended in May 1947, when he was appointed commander of Marine barracks within United States Fleet Activities Yokosuka.

 He returned to the United States at the beginning of July 1948, when he was appointed chief of staff, troop training unit at Naval Amphibious Base Coronado under Major General John T. Walker.
 Fellers has been promoted to the rank of brigadier general in July 1949 and relieved Walker at the same time.

 In January 1950, Supreme Commander for the Allied Powers, General Douglas MacArthur, requested amphibious training for occupation troops in Japan under his command.
 Fellers sent Colonel Edward H. Forney and Mobile Training Team Able from his troop training unit to Japan at MacArthur's request.
 During the following months, Fellers traveled to Japan for inspection tours of his unit and later participated in the planning of the Inchon landing on the staff of Commander of the Naval Amphibious Command, Vice admiral James H. Doyle.

 Fellers returned to the United States in August 1950 and was succeeded by Major General John T. Selden.
 He was subsequently assigned to Camp Lejeune, North Carolina, as deputy commander.
 Fellers served in this capacity until June 1953, when he was appointed Director of the Staff of the Inter-American Defense Board.
 He finally retired from the Marine Corps on June 30, 1954, and was advanced to the rank of major general on the retired list for having been specially commended in combat.

 Life in retirement

 Upon retirement from the Marine Corps, Fellers resided in Rome, Georgia, where he was active in Rome Rotary Club and also as communicant of St. Peter's Episcopal Church.
-Fellers died on November 24, 1973, and is buried at Sunset Hills Memorial Gardens Cemetery together with his wife Ellison Bedell Fellers (1893–1972).
-They had together one daughter, Peggy Fellers (1923–1968), and one son, William S. Fellers Jr. (1927–2001), who also served with the Marine Corps and retired as master sergeant.
+He and his wife Ellison Bedell Fellers had together one daughter, Peggy Fellers (1923–1968), and one son, William S. Fellers Jr. (1927–2001), who also served with the Marine Corps and retired as master sergeant.

+Fellers died on November 24, 1973.